chris-kc-cheng/financial-toolkit/README.md

 # Financial Toolkit 💹

-This is an open-source Python 🐍 library that implements the most commonly used functions that are frequently used by an investment professional.
+This is an open-source Python 🐍 library that implements the most commonly used functions by an investment professional.

 This is still in the early stage of development but I will keep adding new features over time.
 Here are some of the features implemented so far: